diegoguidotti/dbmng2/README.md

 If the respond is not working install

 	$ sudo a2enmod rewrite

+The uploader need also the header apache2 module
+	$ sudo a2enmod header

 Create a file in apache2 conf-enabled with the following content: